Pure perimeter laws for Wilson lines observables: Introduction

 \begin{remark} In the settings of Theorem~\ref{theorem: Higgs phase} and Theorem~\ref{theorem: main confinement}, it follows from~\eqref{eq: inequality Higgs} and~\eqref{eq: inequality confinement} respectively that

 This upper bound holds throughout the Higgs and confinement regimes and does not require the constants \( \beta \) and \( \kappa \) to tend to infinity or zero as \( |\gamma| \to \infty. \) Theorem~\ref{theorem: Higgs phase} thus greatly improves~\cite[Theorem 1.1]{f2022b}, while Theorem~\ref{theorem: main confinement} is a substantial strengthening of~\cite[Theorem 1.3]{flv2022}.
 Moreover, the proofs can easily be modified to give the analog results for connected paths along the boundary of rectangles, and in this case, substantially strengthen the main results of and the case \( G=H=\mathbb{Z}_2 \) in~\cite{flv2023}.
-Moreover, with slightly more work, the results of this paper can also be extended to finite abelian groups, thus improving the main results of~\cite{flv2020}.
-Finally, we mention that using the cluster expansion of~\cite{fv2023}, the methods developed in this paper can also be used to get the analog results in the pure model with \( \kappa = 0, \) which would then substantially strengthen the main results of~\cite{c2019,sc2019, flv2020} in the case \( G=\mathbb{Z}_2, \) by removing the assumption that \(\beta \to \infty \) with the length of the loop.
+Moreover, with slightly more work, the results of this paper can also be extended to finite abelian groups with \( G=H\) (see Appendix~\ref{appendix: general theory}, thus improving the main results of~\cite{flv2020}.
+In detail, for Theorem~\ref{theorem: Higgs phase}, the proof extends immediately to this case, and for Theorem~\ref{theorem: main confinement}, as for Theorem~\ref{theorem: general perimeter}, the proof extends immediately if one first obtains a high temperature expansion for this general setting.
+Finally, we mention that using the cluster expansion of~\cite{fv2023}, the methods developed in this paper can also be used to get the analog results in the pure model with \( \kappa = 0, \) which would then substantially strengthen the main results of~\cite{c2019,sc2019, flv2020} in the case \( G=\mathbb{Z}_2, \) by removing the assumption that \(\beta \to \infty \) with the length of the loop. \end{remark}